fastly/compute-js-apiclarity/README.md

 # Quickstart

+Make sure you have installed the necessary software in the pre-reqs.

 ## Build APIclarity and start a locally running Fastly Compute environment
 Run `npm i` to install necessary packages.